Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 As can be seen for instance in the case of the sphere, the GJMS operators are (in general) non-negative operators, in the sense that if $f$ is a smooth function on $\mathbb{S}^d$ then

-and its value is independent of $g$ in the conformal class of the standard metric.
-In general in order to ensure positivity of these GJMS operators one need to assume some criterions to hold (for instance in dimension four having a positive Yamabe invariant and positive total $\mathcal{Q}$-curvature).
+is non-negative and its value is independent of $g$ in the conformal class of $g_0$.
+Here the constant $\gamma_d$ is given by $\gamma_d:=\frac{(d-1)!\norm{\mathbb{S}^d}}2$.
+For general $(\mathcal{M},g)$ to ensure positivity of these GJMS operators one needs some assumptions to hold (\textit{e.g.} in dimension four having nonnegative Yamabe invariant and total $\mathcal{Q}$-curvature~\cite{G99}).
 Of special interest are the manifolds for which the kernel of this integral operator is made of constants, which is the case for the sphere and for a large class of manifolds.

-Under these two assumptions (i.e. that $\mathcal{P}_g$ is non-negative with $\ker \mathcal{P}_g=\lbrace\text{constants}\rbrace$) it is natural to work with the Sobolev space $H^{\frac{d}{2}}(M,g)=W^{\frac{d}{2},2}(M,g)$ which can be defined as the Hilbert-space completion of the set of smooth functions with compact support in $(M,g)$ with respect to the norm
+Under these two assumptions (\textit{i.e.} that $\mathcal{P}_g$ is non-negative with $\ker \mathcal{P}_g=\lbrace\text{constants}\rbrace$) it is natural to work with the Sobolev space $H^{\frac{d}{2}}(\mathcal M,g)$ which can be defined as the Hilbert-space completion of the set of smooth functions with compact support in $(\mathcal M,g)$ with respect to the norm